nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Add a priority 1 task named "exam" that starts from 1300 to 1500 every Tuesday with description "SR1" and tag "CS2010" into task list.

+* `add exam on 10-22-2017 every month p/1 d/SR1 t/CS2010`<br>
+   Add a priority 1 task named "exam" that starts now on the 22nd of every month with description "SR1" and tag "CS2010" into task list.

+* `add exam on 10-22-2017 1300 every moth p/1 d/SR1 t/CS2010`<br>
+   Add a priority 1 task named "exam" that starts at 1300 on the 22nd of every month with description "SR1" and tag "CS2010" into task list.

+* `add exam from 10-22-2017 to 10-22-2017 1500 every moth p/1 d/SR1 t/CS2010`<br>
+   Add a priority 1 task named "exam" that starts  the current time from 22nd of every month to 1500 on the 22nd of every month with description "SR1" and tag "CS2010" into task list.

+* `add exam from 10-22-2017 1300 to 10-22-2017 1500 every moth p/1 d/SR1 t/CS2010`<br>
+   Add a priority 1 task named "exam" that starts at 1300 from 22nd of every month to 1500 on the 22nd of every month with description
+   "SR1" and tag "CS2010" into task list.